-The computational environment
+2. The computational environment

-The scenarios analyzed here involve the use of "Turtleworlds" a programmable Turtle Geometry medium designed to integrate formal mathematical notation with dynamic manipulation of variable values (Kynigos et al, 1997).
+The scenarios analysed here involve the use of 'Turtleworlds' a programmable Turtle Geometry medium designed to integrate formal mathematical notation with dynamic manipulation of variable values (Kynigos et al., 1997).
 In Turtleworlds, the elements of a geometrical construction can be expressed in a Logo procedure.
-After a variable procedure is defined and executed with a specific value for each variable, clicking the mouse on the turtle trace activates the "variation tool", which provides a slider for each variable (see at the bottom of Figure 1).
+After a variable procedure is defined and executed with a specific value for each variable, clicking the mouse on the turtle trace activates the 'variation tool' that provides a slider for each variable (see at the bottom of Fig. 1).
 Dragging a slider has the effect of the figure dynamically changing DGS-style, as the value of the variable changes sequentially.
 The novel character of dynamic manipulation in Turtle Geometry is that what is manipulated is not the figure itself as in DGS, but the value of a variable of a procedure.
-The variation tool provides an alternative way to control changes that affect both the graphics and the symbolic expression through which it has been defined, combining these two kinds of representations which appear rather static in most other geometrical construction computational settings.
-Thus, employment of the variation tool provides opportunities for the students to take a reflective view on the geometrical construction with the other representations (e.g. by adding/erasing commands or variables, by expressing or modifying magnitudes with variables etc.).
+The variation tool provides an alternative way to control changes that affect both the graphics and the symbolic expression through which it has been defined, combining these two kinds of representations that appear rather static in most other geometrical construction computational settings.
+Thus, employment of the variation tool provides opportunities for the students to take a reflective view on the geometrical construction process by confirming or dismissing conjectures derived from the use of the tool in conjunction with the other representations (e.g. by adding/erasing commands or variables, by expressing or modifying magnitudes with variables, etc.).

-Method and research questions
+3. Method and research questions